Do Birds Eat Bees?

 Final Thoughts

-Yes, birds eat bees but they also eat pest insects that affect home gardens and agricultural crops.
+Losing a few bees to the diet of local birds is rarely cause for concern.
+These birds also eat pest insects that affect home gardens and agricultural crops.
 In nature, we must take the good with the bad.

 Leave a Reply